Neton6000/zip-uploads/README.md

 # zip-uploads
-This is my respositorie where i put my zip files that i will need to transfer
+This is my place to put my zip files that i will need to transfer